Scholarships for Undergraduate Students

 Additional University Scholarships

-As the former Pennsylvania Military Academy (PMC), Widener University also supports active and fallen military members and their families by offering several scholarships and other financial aid opportunities.
+As the former Pennsylvania Military Academy (PMC), Widener University supports active and fallen military members and their families by offering several scholarships and other financial aid opportunities.

 - Open to: first-year, undergraduate international students